 Overview:

 The Pension Benefit Guaranty Corporation (PBGC) was created in 1974 to protect the pensions of working Americans and provide benefits to participants when pension plans fail.
-PBGC now insures over 31 million American workers, retirees, and their families in private sector defined benefit pension plans.
+PBGC now insures about 31 million American workers, retirees, and their families in private-sector defined benefit pension plans.

 Congress gave PBGC a mission to: